openebs/mayastor-docs/reference/snapshot.md

 ## Create a Snapshot

-You can create a snapshot with or without an application using PVCs.
+You can create a snapshot **with or without an application using PVCs**.
 Follow the steps below to create a volume snapshot:

 ### Step 1: Create a Kubernetes VolumeSnapshotClass object